 The second world war further aided in Surat’s development.
 Govind Dholakia, Founder & Chairman at SRK Exports, explains.
 “Before 1940, the business of diamond cutting and polishing was in Yangon, Myanmar (known as Rangoon, Burma).
 The Japanese invasion of Myanmar caused diamond artisans to return to their hometown, Surat-Navsari, Gujarat, India.”
 According to Dholakia, merchants sending rough diamonds to Rangoon shifted to Surat.
 The Zari industry was already flourishing under the leadership of the Patel community.
 Their entrepreneurial instinct resulted in their involvement in diamond cutting and polishing.

-In 1956, Mr H.B.
+Decades of development In 1956, Mr H.B.
 Shah, a diamond merchant in Mumbai, started a cutting and polishing unit for natural diamonds and welcomed workers from other communities.
 “Until the early sixties, the industry used to get limited rough diamonds from Golconda and Panna mines, sufficient for local market demands,” explains Sevantibhai Shah, Chairman at Venus Jewel.
 The Indo-China war of 1962 dampened domestic demand for natural diamonds, motivating players to seek international clients.
 In the mid-sixties, the Export Promotion Council (EPC) was established and the Indian government introduced the replenishment license policy, which permitted the import of rough diamonds equivalent in value to 70% of processed diamond export earnings.
 The policy was a game-changer, magnifying the scale of diamond processing in India.
 Few entrepreneurs played a leading role in the industry’s development, namely Hemchand Mohanlal Jhaveri, Kirtilal Manilal Mehta, Chandulal Mohanlal Mehta, Mafatlal Mohanlal Mehta, Ratilal Becharlal Jasani, and Kirtilal Kalidas Doshi.

-A network of players originating from India established trading offices in Antwerp, offering diamonds on credit to Indian manufacturers.
+Patronage and progress A network of players originating from India established trading offices in Antwerp, offering diamonds on credit to Indian manufacturers.
 By 1966-67, diamond exports from India had reached 28 million USD, but this was only the beginning.

 Well-trained and skilled employees are vital to the progress and expansion of any industry.
 Till the mid-eighties, India was a processing centre for low to medium-value natural diamonds, with the higher quality goods cut in Israel or Belgium.
 Venus Jewel’s founder, Sevantibhai Shah, decided to up-skill Indian diamond cutters and created a large-scale, world-class manufacturing environment for high-value natural diamonds in Surat, rewriting the rules of the game.